cashapp/contour/README.md

 }
 ```

-Let's also introduce an avatar, and have it's width and height match the width of the `name: TextView`.
+Let's also introduce an avatar, and have its width and height match the width of the `name: TextView`.

 ```kotlin
   private val avatar =